 - 1) Describe the fire hazard associated with Licensee facilities.
 (Section 2.0) - 2) Identify hazard abatement procedures.
 (Section 3.0) - 3) Identify a notification process in the event of a fire involving Licensee Facilities.
-(Section 4.0) - 4) Cooperate with the Forest Service for suppression of fire involving the Licensee facilities.
+(Section 4.0) - 4) Cooperate with the responsible fire protection agency for suppression of fire involving the Licensee facilities.
 (Section 5.0)